isomerpages/moe-jingshanpri/_student-development/ALP Green Explorers @ JS.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ALP 2025/science_3.png">
 </div>
-<p>To celebrate globally recognized environmental days, we organize exciting
+<p>To celebrate globally recognised environmental days, we organize exciting
 programs during <strong>assembly</strong>.
 We collaborate with partners such as NParks, Uniqlo, Apeiron Bioenergy, and the Singapore Food Agency to enhance students' understanding and awareness of biodiversity issues.